lannocc/mente-verus/README.md

 ## Conclusion

 Stay open-minded.
-Apply rules consistently... if you aren't going to follow some, make sure you know why not and then cross them out.
+Apply rules consistently... if we aren't going to follow some, make sure we know why not and then cross them out.

 *--SAW*